talhavawda/za-telecoms-twitter-footprint/Queries to Create Neo4J Database/ReadMe.txt

 Start and open the database

+PLEASE DONT USE THE CYPHER QUERY
+NAMED "2.
+User And Tweets"

 Create Nodes and Relationships.
-There are 5 Cypher queries
 Execute the queries in the following order:
-	1. Constraints and Indexes
+	Execute 1.
+Constraints and Indexes
-	2. Users and Tweets
+	Execute 2.Load Users and Tweets
-	3. Hashtags and Tweets
+	Execute 3.
+Hashtags and Tweets
+	Execute 3.
+Tweet And Mentions

 Cypher queries 0 and 4 dont deal with the creation of the database, but show some usefull graphics